On the integrable hierarchy for the resolved conifold: Gromov--Witten potential and difference equation

-There is an anti-diagonal $\C^\times$ action on $\mathcal{O}(-1) \oplus \mathcal{O}(-1)$, given by fibrewise $\C^\times$ action on the $\mathcal{O}(-1)$ with opposite characters.
+There is an anti-diagonal $\C^\times$ action on $\mathcal{O}(-1) \oplus \mathcal{O}(-1)$, given by fiberwise $\C^\times$ action on the $\mathcal{O}(-1)$ with opposite characters.
 This $\C^\times$ action is especially interesting as it acts trivially on the canonical bundle, meaning that $\mathcal{O}(-1) \oplus \mathcal{O}(-1)$ is then \emph{equivariantly} Calabi--Yau.
-With respect to this action, one can define an equivariant analogue of Gromov--Witten theory where the ordinary cohomology ring of the resolved conifold is replaced by the equivariant cohomology.
+With respect to this action, one can define an equivariant analogue of Gromov--Witten theory where the ordinary cohomology ring of the resolved conifold is replaced with the equivariant cohomology.
 The equivariant Gromov--Witten invariants of rank $2$ bundles over curves were computed by Bryan and Pandharipande in \cite{BP08}.
-The theory significantly simplifies in the case of the resolved conifold with anti-diagonal action: It is then just the contribution from constant maps which is affected.
-In particular, the genus zero Gromov--Witten potential becomes:
+The theory significantly simplifies in the case of the resolved conifold: It is then just the contribution from genus zero constant maps which is affected.
+In particular, for the anti-diagonal action, the genus zero Gromov--Witten potential becomes

 where the $\mathrm{ad}$ in the subscript denotes that it is equivariant with respect to the \emph{anti-diagonal} action and $\kappa$ is the equivariant parameter.